R3tr093/Heroku-socket/README.md

 <p> Once this command is complete, you get a file named  <b>package.json</b> into your directory. </p>

-<p> Now open your package.json with your favorite text editor, in the array " scripts " and the following line <br>
+<p> Now open your package.json with your favorite text editor, find the array " scripts " and add the following line <br>

 <code> "start": "node server.js" </code>